May 31, 2016

 Prince Edward Island is home to the Wood Islands lighthouse; Point Prim, the Island’s oldest lighthouse at the outer approach of Charlottetown Harbour; and the lighthouse at Cape Bear, where the first distress signal from the Titanic was heard as it sank off the coast of Newfoundland.

 And in New Brunswick, East Quoddy Lighthouse, affectionately known to locals as Head Harbour Light Station, is one of the oldest lighthouses in Canada and is one of the best land-based whale-watching spots in the area.
 Located on treacherous rocks off Campobello Island, you can access the lighthouse by foot at low tide.
-Some New Brunswick lighthouses, such as the Oak Point Lighthouse, were built to watch over the sometimes dangerous waters of the St. John River.
+Some New Brunswick lighthouses, such as the Oak Point Lighthouse, were built to watch over the sometimes dangerous waters of the Saint John River.